pharo-iot/PharoThings/README.md

 From context menu you can disable and remove devices.
 Also you can browse implementation.

 ## Persist board changes
-When board is configured you can save the remote image to persist board changes.
-When you restart the image the board state will be restored: pins will restore saved state, installed devices will continue working:
+If board is configured you can save the remote image to persist board changes:
 ```Smalltalk
 remotePharo saveImage
 ```
+When you restart the image board pins will restore saved state and installed devices will continue working.

 For example try save the board with led on.
-Then turn the led of and restart the Pharo on Raspberry.
+Then turn the led of and restart the Pharo.
 When Pharo will start the led will be on (because the image was saved in that state).

-Together with board state all running processes are also persistent.
-For example from inspector you can connect button pin to the led with the process with simple loop:
+All processes running in Pharo are also persistent.
+For example from inspector you can connect button pin to the led with simple process:
 ```Smalltalk
 [ [100 milliSeconds wait.
 	led value: (button value=1) asBit
 		] repeat
 	 ] forkNamed: 'button process'.
 ```
 It will turn the led on when the button is pressed.

-Now image save will persist this logic.
-When Pharo will start the button on your board will turn the led on.
+Now if you save the image this process will continue working after Pharo restart.
+And the button on your board will turn the led on every time you press the button.